coderpradeep/rook/CONTRIBUTING.md

     .. image:: _static/img/tutorial/tutorial_01_sources_database.png

-aren't actually included in that directory. _Instead_, you'll want to add and commit images (and any other static assets) to the _superset/assets/images_ directory.
+aren't actually included in that directory. _Instead_, you'll want to add and commit images (and any other static assets) to the _rook/assets/images_ directory.
-When the docs are being pushed to [Apache Superset (incubating)](https://superset.incubator.apache.org/), images will be moved from there to the _\_static/img_ directory, just like they're referenced in the docs.
+When the docs are being pushed to [Apache Rook (incubating)](https://rook.incubator.apache.org/), images will be moved from there to the _\_static/img_ directory, just like they're referenced in the docs.

 For example, the image referenced above actually lives in

-    superset/assets/images/tutorial
+    rook/assets/images/tutorial

 Since the image is moved during the documentation build process, the docs reference the image in